Blue Scarlet Pimpernel

 - Five-petaled brilliant blue flowers

-- Opposite, lance-shaped green leaves
+- Opposite, oval-shaped leaves without stalks (sessile)

 When You’ll See Them